questdb/kafka-questdb-connector/kafka-questdb-connector-samples/stocks/readme.md

 3. Run `docker-compose build` to build docker images with the sample project.
 This will take a few minutes.
 4. Run `docker-compose up` to start Postgres, Java stock price updater app, Apache Kafka, Kafka Connect with Debezium and QuestDB connectors, QuestDB and Grafana.
 This will take a few minutes.
 5. The previous command will generate a lot of log messages.
 Eventually logging should cease.
 This means all containers are running.
+6. At this point we have all infrastructure running, the Java application keeps updating stock prices in Postgres.
+However, the rest of the pipeline is not yet running.
+We need to start the Kafka Connect connectors.
+Kafka Connect has a REST API, so we can use `curl` to start the connectors.
-6. In a separate shell, execute following command to start Debezium connector:
+7. In a separate shell, execute following command to start Debezium connector:
     ```shell
     curl -X POST -H "Content-Type: application/json" -d  '{"name":"debezium_source","config":{"tasks.max":1,"database.hostname":"postgres","database.port":5432,"database.user":"postgres","database.password":"postgres","connector.class":"io.debezium.connector.postgresql.PostgresConnector","database.dbname":"postgres","database.server.name":"dbserver1"}} ' localhost:8083/connectors
     ```
    It starts the Debezium connector that will capture changes from Postgres and feed them to Kafka.
-7. Execute following command to start QuestDB Kafka Connect sink:
+8. Execute following command to start QuestDB Kafka Connect sink:
     ```shell
     curl -X POST -H "Content-Type: application/json" -d '{"name":"questdb-connect","config":{"topics":"dbserver1.public.stock","table":"stock", "connector.class":"io.questdb.kafka.QuestDBSinkConnector","tasks.max":"1","key.converter":"org.apache.kafka.connect.storage.StringConverter","value.converter":"org.apache.kafka.connect.json.JsonConverter","host":"questdb", "transforms":"unwrap", "transforms.unwrap.type":"io.debezium.transforms.ExtractNewRecordState", "include.key": "false", "symbols": "symbol", "timestamp.field.name": "last_update"}}' localhost:8083/connectors
     ```
    It starts the QuestDB Kafka Connect sink that will read changes from Kafka and write them to QuestDB.
-8. Go to [QuestDB Web Console](http://localhost:19000/) and execute following query:
+9. Go to [QuestDB Web Console](http://localhost:19000/) and execute following query:
     ```sql
-    select * from stock
+    select * from stock;
     ```
    It should return some rows.
-If it does not return any rows, wait a few seconds and try again.
+If it does not return any rows or returns a _table not found_ error then wait a few seconds and try again.
-9. Go to [Grafana Dashboard](http://localhost:3000/d/stocks/stocks?orgId=1&refresh=5s&viewPanel=2).
+10. Go to [Grafana Dashboard](http://localhost:3000/d/stocks/stocks?orgId=1&refresh=5s&viewPanel=2).
 It should show some data.
 If it does not show any data, wait a few seconds, refresh try again.
-10. Play with the Grafana dashboard a bit.
+11. Play with the Grafana dashboard a bit.
 You can change the aggregation interval, change stock, zoom-in and zoom-out, etc.
-11. Go to [QuestDB Web Console](http://localhost:19000/) again and execute following query:
+12. Go to [QuestDB Web Console](http://localhost:19000/) again and execute following query:
     ```sql
     SELECT
       timestamp,